1959 VFL grand final

-The 1959 VFL Grand Final was an Australian rules football game contested between the Melbourne Football Club and Essendon Football Club, held at the Melbourne Cricket Ground on 20 September 1959.
-It was the 62nd annual Grand Final of the Victorian Football League, staged to determine the premiers for the 1959 VFL season.
+The 1959 VFL grand final was an Australian rules football game contested between the Melbourne Football Club and Essendon Football Club, held at the Melbourne Cricket Ground on 20 September 1959.
+It was the 62nd annual grand final of the Victorian Football League, staged to determine the premiers for the 1959 VFL season.
 The match, attended by 103,506 spectators, was won by Melbourne by 37 points, marking that club's tenth premiership victory.

-This was Melbourne's sixth successive Grand Final appearance.
-It was the second time in three years in which the two teams met in a Grand Final, with Melbourne also having won the 1957 VFL Grand Final.
+This was Melbourne's sixth of seven successive grand final appearance.
+It was the second time in three years in which the two teams met in the grand final, with Melbourne also having won the previous one in 1957.
+The 1959 grand final was the first to conclude with the presentation of a VFL premiership cup, which was inaugurated this year.